darbinreyes/subparprogrammer/web/udemy_web_bootcamp/web_bootcamp.md

     * same as above but using model.findOne({name..}, function(err, user)...)
     * in callback on success user.post.push(another post).
 Save after that.
 Doubly nested callback.
     * observe user has 2 posts.

+x create a user DB entry

+x create a blog DB entry

+x add "posts: [postSchema]" to user schema

+x add a user to DB with a blog entry.

+x add user to DB, upon successful create .push a post to posts array. user.save() after push.

+x find a user and on successful find .push a post to posts array.  user.save() after push.

 ### 323. Note About Object References
 * if you get this error: TypeError: Cannot read property 'posts' of null
-* he output for referenced objects has changed in the latest versions of mongoose.
+* the output for referenced objects has changed in the latest versions of mongoose.

 ### 324. Object References
 * association by object reference